TheMarlboroMan/renoir_engine/README.md

 This is my very own framework (more like... set of tools) for developing PHP applications.
 This code is actually very old, but I am working very hard on creating a new version.

 This is the "development" version: it should not be used with legacy applications.
 Of course, I don't endorse you using this for your own projects.
+Go check some other big frameworks that are peer-reviewed and tested by hundreds of thousands every day.
+This I do for my own amusement and use.

 # Why Mark VI?